8go/matrix-commander/README.md

   --usage               Print usage.
 Details:: See also --help for printing a
                         bit more and --manual for printing a lot more detailed information.
   -h, --help            Print help.
-Details:: ee also --usage for printing
+Details:: See also --usage for printing
                         even less information, and --manual for printing more detailed information.
   --manual              Print manual.
 Details:: See also --usage for printing